Convex-Dev/design/docs/cad/003_encoding/README.md

 0x19 <VLQ Count length of Integer = n> <n bytes of data>
 ```

 A "Big" Integer is represented by the tag byte `0x19` followed by the VLQ encoded length of the Integer in bytes.

 The Integer MUST be represented in the minimum possible number of bytes - excess leading sign bytes are an invalid encoding.
+This is necessary to ensure an unique encoding for every Integer.

-The length MUST be at least `9` (otherwise the integer MUST be encoded as a Long).
+The length MUST be at least `9` (otherwise the integer MUST be encoded as the Long version of Integer).

-With the exception of the tag byte, The encoding of a BigInt is defined to be exactly equal to a Blob with `n` bytes.
+With the exception of the tag byte, The encoding of a BigInt is exactly the same as a Blob with `n` bytes.

 ### `0x1d` Double